cucumber/cucumber-jvm/cucumber-junit/README.md

 features like custom JUnit
 Listeners and Reporters can all be expected to work.

-For more information on JUnit, see the [JUnit web site](http://www.junit.org).
+For more information on JUnit, see the [JUnit website](http://www.junit.org).

 ## Assume ##